esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Tedeschi-Oliviera method.md

 > [!NOTE]
 > The following steps of codes can be run practically as one snippet.
 The steps are broken down to  explain the reason behind each one.
-If you are familiar, just jump to the LINK full code section
+If you are familiar, just jump to the [Full code](#full-code) section

 ### Establishing the MSP (midsagittal plane)